api #

 inline?

-Whether to render as inline code or block code.
-Controls display via CSS classes.
+Whether to render as inline code instead of a block.

 type boolean